hpc/charliecloud/doc/faq.rst

 failed".

-This situation tends to arise with self-signed or institutionally-signed certificates, even if the OS is configured to trust them, because on many platforms, Requests, the Python HTTP library we use, `includes its own CA certificates bundle
+This situation tends to arise with self-signed or institutionally-signed certificates, even if the OS is configured to trust them.
+We use the Python HTTP library Requests, which on many platforms `includes its own CA certificates bundle
 <https://docs.python-requests.org/en/master/user/advanced/#ca-certificates>`_,
-which may differ from that installed on the host system.
+ignoring the bundle installed by the OS.

 Requests can be directed to use an alternate bundle of trusted CAs by setting environment variable :code:`REQUESTS_CA_BUNDLE` to the bundle path.
 (See `the